balkony

 23. Scented evening corner with a light windbreak

-Small balcony garden inspiration can finish with a scented evening corner and a light windbreak.
+Small balcony garden ideas can finish with a scented evening corner and a light windbreak.
 A short screen keeps candles steady and helps fragrance linger.
 Use a 4-foot screen with two pots of lavender and rosemary.
 Keep the pots 12 inches wide so they stay stable.
 Avoid overly sweet scented plants; upgrade to herbal notes that feel clean.

-Scented evening corner with a light windbreak
+Scented evening balcony corner with lavender and rosemary pots beside a light wood windbreak screen

-Scented evening corner with a light windbreak
+Scented evening balcony corner with lavender and rosemary pots beside a light wood windbreak screen

 Prompt: Nature documentary capture on Hasselblad X2D 100C with XCD 90V lens at f/4.
 Hyper-realistic 3/4 view of a scented balcony corner with a light screen, lavender, and rosemary pots.
 A small tray table sits nearby.
 Materials: light wood screen, terracotta pots, lavender blooms, rosemary leaves, linen cushion.
 Warm low evening light, creamy neutrals with lavender accents.
 Mood: calm evening ritual.
 Shallow depth of field, sharp details on products, balanced minimalist composition, soft shadows, visible balcony context.
 No text, no logos, no watermarks, high contrast on textures.
 Negative prompt: blurry, deformed, extra objects, overexposed, underexposed, cluttered background, text, watermark, lowres, artifacts.
 Steps: 4, CFG: 1.4, Resolution: 768x1024.